johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ![screenshot of creating the Power Automate flow with the when a new channel message is added trigger](screenshot-power-automate-when-a-new-channel-message-is-added.webp)

-We then need to select the team and channel that we wanted to trigger the workflow:
+We then need to select the team and channel that we want to trigger the workflow:

 ![screenshot of selecting the team and channel](screenshot-power-automate-team-and-channel.webp)